isomerpages/singapore-customs-old/_businesses/05c-International-Data-Exchange/01-acdd.md

 permalink: /businesses/international-data-exchange/acdd
 third_nav_title: International Data Exchange
 ---
-## Electronic submission of the ASEAN Customs Declaration Document (ACDD) via the ASEAN Single Window (ASW)
+## Electronic exchange of the ASEAN Customs Declaration Document (ACDD) under the ASEAN Single Window (ASW)

 The ASEAN Single Window (ASW) is a regional initiative that connects and integrates the National Single Windows (NSWs) of ASEAN Member States (AMS), thereby allowing the electronic exchange of data between the AMS.
 You may submit an ASEAN Customs Declaration Document (ACDD) if you are exporting to: <br>
     •	Cambodia<br>
     •	Myanmar

-The ACDD is an electronic document containing a specific set of export permit data for the purpose of supplementing risk management by the Customs administration in the importing country.
+The ACDD is an electronic document containing a specific set of export permit data for the purpose of supplementing risk management by the Customs authority in the importing country.

 The expected benefits for participating traders include potential reduction in Customs clearance time for consignments which are supported by the ACDD and imported into an exchange-ready AMS.
-The specific TradeNet export permit data that would be sent as an ACDD to an exchange-ready AMS are:<br>
+The specific TradeNet export permit data that would be sent as an ACDD to an importing exchange-ready AMS are:<br>

   a)	Exporter UEN<br>
   b)	Exporter Company Name<br>